 The Board exercises oversight responsibility, rights and obligations through its elected representatives in the various companies in which it has invested.
-The Sanlam and Sanlam Life boards have the ultimate responsibility of ensuring that Sanlam promotes good governance by investing responsibly.
-The Board achieves this through its management and committee structures at Group and business cluster level.
-The cluster executive committees have the responsibility of ensuring that Sanlam's investments are managed in accordance with the policies and investment mandates.
-The Board ensures that these governance practices promote responsible investment, achieve good governance, promote ethical culture, and enhance effective control, good performance and legitimacy.
+The Sanlam and Sanlam Life Boards have the ultimate responsibility of ensuring that Sanlam promotes good governance by investing responsibly.
+The Board achieves this through its management and governance structures at Group and operational level.
+The respective cluster governance structures have the responsibility of ensuring that Sanlam's investments are managed in accordance with the approved policies and authorised investment mandates.
+The Board ensures that these governance practices promote responsible investment, achieve good governance, and promote an ethical culture whilst enhancing effective control, good performance and legitimacy.